 Please fill in the following table.
-It requires information concerning all products produced and for the goods subject to measures.
+It requires information concerning all products produced and for the goods under consideration ('goods under consideration' (the goods) is defined in the Glossary of Terms in the appendix to this form).
 You should explain how costs have been allocated.

-Prepare this information in the attached spreadsheet named "Income statement".
+Prepare this information on a spreadsheet named "A-5 Income statement".